bartoszgebarowski/task-manager-api/README.md

     "comment": "comment"
 }`
 * Click Send button
-* Server responds with status 500, since it violates foreign key constraint
+* Server responds with status 500, since it violates a foreign key constraint

 3. Scenario 3: User is not logged in and tries to add a comment